🕒 No date to pick · Code valid 1 year · Play whenever you want

 January 1812: After a brutal siege, Wellington's Anglo-Portuguese forces breached Ciudad Rodrigo's mighty walls, turning allies into ruthless looters

 You're not just buying an escape game.
-You're carrying a living city guide — historical anecdotes, forgotten legends, key monuments, hidden architecture — unfolding step by step as you walk.
+You're carrying a living guide — historical anecdotes, forgotten legends, key monuments, hidden architecture — unfolding as you go.

 At each stop, places ordinary guides miss — secret façades, sculpted crests, alleys steeped in history.